Reading time: 5 minutes

 An account-based (or allocated) pension provides you with a regular income stream from your super savings in retirement.
 To invest in an account-based pension, you must have reached your preservation age or met a condition of release for your super.

-With an account-based pension, your savings are invested in a range of asset classes such as shares and bonds.
-Although this provides potential for growth and higher investment returns, it also adds risk and your savings may run out before you die.
+With an account-based pension, your savings are invested in a range of asset classes (such as shares and bonds) you select when you start your income stream.
+It’s important to remember that although this provides potential for growth and higher investment returns, it also adds risk and your savings may run out before you die.

 Annuities, on the other hand, are not affected by the performance of investment markets.
 You are guaranteed to receive set regular payments throughout the life of your annuity.

-Account-based pensions also offer the flexibility to vary your payments at any time (provided they meet the required annual minimum percentage withdrawal) and to make a partial lump sum withdrawal.
+Account-based pensions also offer the flexibility to vary your payments at any time (provided they meet the required annual minimum pension withdrawal rate set by the government) and to make lump sum withdrawals.
 Annuities don’t offer this flexibility, which is why many retirees select account-based pensions for the majority of their retirement savings.

 Annuities and the Age Pension